LidkeLab/smite/README.md

 ## Contributions/Support
 Issues or problems and people seeking support with the software should be reported via the Issues tab of the ***smite*** GitHub repository.
 Contributions to ***smite*** should be performed on new branches which are then requested to merge with the main branch via Pull Requests.

+## Related Software
+Please note the related software: MATLAB Instrument Control (***MIC***), a collection of MATLAB classes for automated data collection on complex, multi-component custom built microscopes.
+This software can be obtained from the ***MIC*** GitHub distribution (https://github.com/LidkeLab/matlab-instrument-control.git).